 Even on good days, it can feel that between work and home, you just never stop working/wondering if you’ve got all your ducks in a row.

-“Start with the practical things,” Chris told Kinderling.
+“Start with the practical things,” Chris advises.
 “The only thing your child REALLY needs at the end of a long day in care is your full attention.”

 1. Switch off your phone

-As soon as you get to daycare, switch off your devices and leave them off until they go to bed – and be really tough with yourself about this.
-Most things can wait until they’re asleep.
+As soon as you get to daycare, switch off your devices and leave them off until your kids go to bed – and be really tough with yourself about this.
+There is almost nothing that can’t wait until they’re asleep.

 Make sure the first thing you do when you walk in the door is sit down and play with your little one for at least 15-20 minutes – BEFORE you do anything else.
 If you feel really pushed for time, you can do this in the bath – and for extra points, get in the bath with them!